There’s no way for me to do this subject justice but, despite the lateness, it doesn’t

 Having reintroduced characters from other times and parallel worlds in Justice

-, Len co-plotted the first issue of 1985’s game-changing Wolfman/
+League of America, Len co-plotted the first issue of 1985’s game-changing Wolfman/

 Pérez blockbuster Crisis on Infinite Earths, consulted on the rest of the run, and edited its companion title Who’s Who: The Definitive Directory of the DC Universe.
 Having collaborated with both Moore and Dave Gibbons, who illustrated Wein’s tenure on Green Lantern, he was assigned by executive editor Dick Giordano to oversee a little project